 -Check the handle/grip

 Next, you should check the ergonomics of the handle.
-The dive knife should have a grippy texture that will allow you to use it without slipping.
+The best dive knife should have a grippy texture that will allow you to use it without slipping.
 A textured handle gives a solid hold even on a strong current.

 Aside from the handle itself, we recommend that you look for a metal butt as well.
 The butt is located at the end of the handle.
 If possible, look for a metal butt that you can use in hammering objects if the knife isn’t enough.